iota-community/Community-Governance/README.md

 - [ ] **Github Repository** - here, the community started a more focussed discussion on the related topics.
-The repository contains documentation of the whole process: https://github.com/iota-community/Community-Governance/discussions A second repository focussing on the specifications of the technology and the software development was also created: https://github.com/iota-community/treasury
+The repository contains documentation of the whole process: https://github.com/iota-community/Community-Governance/discussions The community developers also created a second repository focussing on the specifications of the technology and the software development: https://github.com/iota-community/treasury

 - [ ] **IOTA Discord Channels:**